Solo Travel in Brighton

 Have a Tourist Moment – on the British Airways i360 to get some great photos.
 It's one of the best Brighton attractions.
 Or visit the Brighton Toy and Model Museum, one of the World's best toy museums.
 There are plenty of tourist attractions in Brighton to see.

 Don’t have much time?
 Head to the beach and see Brighton Pier, one of the fun things to do in Brighton UK, walk to the Pavilion and circle it but don’t go inside and then grab a quick bite in the Lanes.
 The Brighton Pier attractions are open from 11:00 to 17:00 between October to March, and 10:00 to 22:00 April to October.

 Where to wear your heels – Brighton doesn’t have many occasions where you need to wear your heels.
 You could pretty much wear flip flops anywhere!
 But heading to a nice wine bar in the Lanes or to one of Brighton’s top restaurants will let you justify packing them!

 From heritage & culture tours Brighton Blue Badge Guides is a good option for a walking tour in Brighton.
 They conform to a national standard and offer different tours.
 For something more relaxed try one of the many Brighton Walking Tours on Offer.
 Check out the Secrets of the Lanes walking tour.

 Day Tours – Get Your Guide helps you to find top-rated Brighton activities and Brighton tours.
+Some of the tours require a minimum of 2 people but there are several to book as a solo.
 Choose from an admission ticket to the Royal Pavillion Brighton, a visit to the British Airways i360, or a Grand Brighton bike tour.
 They also offer full-day tours from Brighton UK to Stonehenge and Bath, Cambridge, and London, or you could book a Brighton to Seven Sisters tour including the South Downs.